Azure/Hangman/README.md

    git init
    git remote add azure <git-url-stored-earlier>
    git add .
-   git commit -m"Install necessary Python packages" git push azure master
+   git commit -m "Install necessary Python packages" git push azure master
    ```

 You will be asked to supply the git credentials you chose earlier.
+By following the steps above you successfully published your app to App Service using Local Git.
 The push step will take a few minutes to run.
-When it completes, your website is ready for use!
+When it completes, you have deployed your project and your website is ready for use!

 <a name="gameplay"></a>
 ### Playing Hangman